NCAR/esds/posts/dask-summit-takeaway.md

 - Continue to explore moving toward cloud-native datasets
 - Focus efforts on training people, making them contributors

 We should continue to foster collaboration across NCAR, finding opportunities to share our workflows, find improved methods of sharing code, and move outside of our typical "silos", toward a more open, inclusive, and collaborative environment.
-We can build on the tools already available within the scientific Python ecosystem, such as Dask, to continue to gather insight from the daily "big data"
+We can build on the tools already available within the scientific Python ecosystem, such as Dask, to continue to gather insight from large datasets within the geoscience community.